Alex Flanagan: The Alliance of American Football (AAF)

 In 2019 Flanagan was announced as the first on-air hire for the Alliance of American Football (AAF).
 Flanagan was the host of the league pregame, halftime, and postgame shows with Cynthia Frelund, Rod Woodson, Terrell Davis and Marvin Lewis.
 The Alliance of American Football filed for Chapter 7 bankruptcy after the league folded and left many of its employees unpaid.

 The Bowerman Presentation

-Flanagan hosted The Bowerman Presentation at in 2019 at the Grande Lakes Resort in Orlando, Florida.
+Flanagan hosted The Bowerman Presentation in 2019 at the Grande Lakes Resort in Orlando, Florida.
 The Bowerman Award is considered track & field's highest honor and is given to the top collegiate male and female athlete annually.

 Personal life

 Flanagan is a native of Sonoita, Arizona.
 She is married to former University of Arizona basketball player Kevin Flanagan.
-They have two daughters and a son.
-Her family owns the Arizona steak restaurant, "The Steak Out" (located in Sonoita).
-Her brother, Mark Wystrach, is the lead singer of the country band Midland and her brother Mike Wystrach is the founder of the food delivery company, Freshly.
+They have three children.
+Her family owns the steak restaurant, "The Steak Out" (located in Sonoita).
+Her brother, Mark Wystrach, is the lead singer of the country music band Midland and another brother, Mike Wystrach, founded the food delivery company Freshly.